sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-firstlogoncommands.md

 ---
 # FirstLogonCommands

 `FirstLogonCommands` specifies commands to run the first time a user logs on to the computer.
 These commands run only once.
-FirstLogonCommands are not supported in Windows 10 in S mode.

 > [!Note]
+> - FirstLogonCommands are not supported in Windows 10 S.
-> Windows 10 doesn’t support setting a custom shell prior to OOBE.
+> - Windows 10 doesn’t support setting a custom shell prior to OOBE.
 If you do, you won’t be able to deploy the resulting image.

 When a user with administrative privileges logs in for the first time, these commands are run with elevated access privileges.